• Skip to primary navigation

 • 4 tablespoons butter

-• Add the proofed yeast mixture, 1 egg, and 4 tablespoons of melted butter to the flour mixture.
+• Add the yeast mixture, 1 egg, and 4 tablespoons of melted butter to the flour mixture.

 • Form into a ball and place in an oiled pan, cover with plastic wrap, and allow to rise in a warm spot for 15 minutes until about doubled in size.

-kneading dough on a mat
+hand-kneading dough ball on a floured surface.

 Recipe Notes